svanas/delphereum/README.md

 ## Case study

 The world's 1st mobile insulin calculator for type 1 diabetics that stores blood glucose data on the blockchain.
-Made with Delphi (coming soon).
+Made with Delphi. (coming soon)